Reducing the spread of COVID-19 within the household in general

 If you have to spend time indoors with people who are not from your household (or household bubble) for permitted reasons you should:

-- try to stay at least 2 metres apart
+- try to stay at least two metres apart

 - wash your hands with soap and water often – do this for at least 20 seconds